mcpengelly/ios-github-trending-repositories/README.md

 - refactor TokenManager: does too much, exclude the parts that have to do with GithubAPI
 - convert completion handlers to futures
+- use Result to wrap response values, that way the caller can switch on failure if need.
+- introduce abstraction over ThreadQueue.main.dataTask in NetworkManager
 - address all in code TODOS
-- use Result to wrap response values, that way the caller can switch on failure if need.
-- introduce abstraction over ThreadQueue.main.dataTask in NetworkManager?